 Some customers use their homeowner loan for debt consolidation which can be sometimes be a cheaper alternative if they can find a lender with a lower interest rate than the rate they are currently paying on their debts.

-Unfortunately, some lenders limit the loan to value (LTV) when lending to a customer who has accumulated debt because they are seen as a higher risk.
-Where lenders may consider secured loans up to 95% Loan to value for home improvements, they may limit lending to 85-90% for debt consolidation.
+Unfortunately, some lenders limit the loan-to-value (LTV) when lending to a customer who has accumulated debt because they are seen as being higher risk.
+Where lenders may consider secured loans up to 95% loan-to-value for home improvements, they may limit lending to 85-90% for debt consolidation.

 As with any loan, it is important to work out how you can budget and then repay your loan.
 This is especially important with loans that are secured against your home such as a homeowner loan because if you do not keep up with your payments, your home could be repossessed.

 You may want to apply for a homeowner loan in order to carry out some construction work on your property such as an extension or to remodel part of your home.
 Making improvements to your home such as a loft conversion to create additional room can be cheaper than remortgaging and moving to a bigger property and some home improvements can add value to the property.

 However, you should always seek professional advice before applying for any loan to not only avoid overpaying on interest but to find lenders who are more likely to approve you.

 Contact one of our advisors here for more information.

 Can I get a homeowner loan with a buy-to-let?